Sinet2000/Sinet2000/README.md

-# 👨‍💻 Full-Stack Developer | Azure, .NET, React.JS, ML & CV
+# 👨‍💻 NN Y2K0 | Full-Stack Developer | Azure, .NET, React.JS, ML & CV

 Hi there!
 I'm a passionate **Software Engineer** specializing in **.NET** and **Azure**, with expertise in building **modular integrations** that handle **large-scale data processing**, ensure **data integrity**, and drive **scalability**.
 My goal is to become a **Solution Architect**, and I’m continuously expanding my knowledge by mastering new tools, technologies, and system design principles. 🚀